pearswj/pyplex/README.md

 ### Setup myPlex

+If you wish to playback somewhere other than on the same subnet that the server is located, you must setup myplex:

 Give pyplex your myPlex username and password:

     pyplex --user you@youremail.com --password yoursecret

 This will store your authentication data in ~/.myplex.json.
 This is just a flatfile, so limit who has access to viewing it!
+Note to self: should change this to only store token...

+In order to playback on a different subnet than the server you wish to play from, you must set up a "dummy" server on the same subnet as pyplex.
+This is because your main server can't see the avahi broadcast from pyplex, and an intermediate server is needed as a relay for the initial handshaking (it won't do any transcoding though).

 ### Launch the daemon